Fatima-hub333/hello-rails-react/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Fatima-hub333/hello-rails-react/issues).
+Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

+## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License